sseller2/bn/programs.md

 **Overview of Distributed Versioning:**

     Don't worry if you don't get even half of this right away, we'll explore the Git system in much more detail over time and this is just something to get you thinking.
 Even its creator, Linux creator Linus Torvalds, described Git as the "version control system from hell."
+I can't stress how worthwhile it is to learn.

 Keeping a record of the different versions will give us the ability to review changes and rollback code on a piecewise basis if needed. `Git` is known as a  `Version Control System (VCS)` for this reason.
 If you have used the other popular versioning system `Subversion` before you will likely be familiar with many of the concepts.
 Whereas Subversion only has one repository stored on a remote server, Git has a system with a central repository, as well as each user's local repositories on his own computer.
 In this way Git is a **distributed** versioning system, while Subversion is a **centralized** versioning system.
 The same model of centralized vs. distributed is the reason Napster, which was centralized, could be shut down as a download service although torrenting, which is distributed, can never be shut down.
 Just like torrents, you want lots and lots of copies spread across multiple users so that the system can never be brought completely down, meaning your code doesn't ever get totally lost.